iggy18/Python-NFT-Generator/README.md

-program now makes paths by looking into the nft folder and finding all the files. now all images are verified as unique you can now add weights to increase or decrease the rarity of attributes.
+program now makes paths by looking into the nft folder and finding all the files. now all images are verified as unique you can now add weights to increase or decrease the rarity of attributes. can calculate the rarity of attributes can generate metadata in json format can generate individual json files for each image can generate a csv file with all the metadata

 needs updates:
-still need to calculate the rarity of attributes still need to generate metadata in json format need a way to handle infinite loop by asking for more unique images than possible with the given attributes.
+need a way to handle infinite loop by asking for more unique images than possible with the given attributes. calculate possible combinations of attributes and warn if not enough layers for desired output refactor code to make it more readable refactor code to make it more efficient refactor code to make it more modular i might want to redo how the image paths are stored in the class so I don't need to split to get traits

 if you want to try this yourself... clone the repo: